rananna/back-to-the-future-timecircuits/readme.md

 * **2. Live Weather Display**: Transforms the bottom row into a multi-page weather station.
 It automatically fetches data for a configured city and cycles through pages showing current conditions, temperature, wind speed, and more.
 * **3. Data Link Marquee**: A fully configurable marquee for displaying data from any JSON-based web API or MQTT topic.
     * **Non-Blocking Requests**: Each API request runs in its own dedicated task, ensuring that slow servers will never freeze or stutter the clock's animations.
-    * **MQTT Integration**: Subscribe to an MQTT broker for efficient, real-time data pushes from smart home devices or sensors.
+    * **Multiple Data Sources**: Configure each of the 5 marquee data points to get its information from a Web API, an MQTT topic, or have its content **pushed directly from Home Assistant**.
     * **API Wizard**: An easy-to-use tool in the web UI that fetches data from a URL and lets you visually map JSON values to the displays without writing any code.
     * **Scrolling Text Mode**: Configure any data point to scroll long text strings across the entire 13-character width of the display row.